TonyIvchenko/playground/src/voiceforge/README.md

 - `--resume-from-checkpoint` continues from a saved trainer checkpoint.
 - `--save-total-limit` prunes older checkpoints so the run does not grow forever.
+- `scripts/run_tiny_smoke_train.py` is the quickest way to verify the local fine-tune path without copying a long `train_model.py` command by hand.
 - `scripts/prune_checkpoints.py --dry-run` shows which old `checkpoint-*` folders would be removed from a local run directory.
 - After each training run, VoiceForge generates preview `.wav` files under `models/speecht5-finetuned/previews`.
 - `--max-audio-seconds` and `--max-text-chars` trim the worst outlier utterances, which matters a lot on Apple Silicon.